-The Probate Referee is an Officer of the Court appointed by the California State Controller.
+The California State Controller appoints the Probate Referee, who is an Officer of the Court.
 The probate referee is a real estate appraiser who determines the value of the Estate’s real and personal property.

 Can I use the same Realtor who assisted me with my home?